-Our net tangible book value as of December 31, 1999 was \$20.8 million, or \$0.56 per share of common stock.
-Net tangible book value per share represents the amount of our stockholders' equity, less intangible assets and our preferred stock liquidation value, divided by the total number of shares of common stock outstanding as of December 31, 1999.
-After giving effect to the sale of the 2,000,000 shares of common stock offered in this prospectus at an assumed public offering price of \$ per share and after deducting the estimated underwriting discounts and offering expenses, our pro forma net tangible book value as of December 31, 1999 would have been \$ million, or \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing shareholders and an immediate dilution of \$ per share to new investors purchasing shares in this offering.
+Our net tangible book value as of December 31, 1999 was \$20.8 million, or \$0.56 per common share.
+Net tangible book value per common share represents the amount of our stockholders' equity, less intangible assets and our preferred stock liquidation value, divided by the total number of shares of common stock outstanding as of December 31, 1999.
+After giving effect to the sale of the 2,000,000 shares of common stock offered in this prospectus at the public offering price of \$44.50 per share and after deducting the estimated underwriting discounts and offering expenses, our pro forma net tangible book value as of December 31, 1999 would have been \$103.9 million, or \$2.65 per share of common stock.
+This represents an immediate increase in net tangible book value of \$2.09 per share to existing shareholders and an immediate dilution of \$41.85 per share to new investors purchasing shares in this offering.
 The following table illustrates this per share dilution:

-Assumed public offering price per share.
-Net tangible book value per share before the offering Increase per share attributable to new investors \$0.56 \$ Pro forma net tangible book value per share after this offering Dilution per share to new investors \$
+Public offering price per common share.
+Net tangible book value per share before the offering Increase per share attributable to new investors \$0.56 2.09 \$44.50 Pro forma net tangible book value per share after this offering 2.65 Dilution per share to new investors \$41.85